bcgov/GWELLS-QAQC-RShiny-Dashboard/README.md

 # Process map

 The data for this shiny comes from 3 CSV files located in the GWELLS-QAQC_Geocode_ArchiveData repository located at https://github.com/bcgov/GWELLS-QAQC_Geocode_ArchiveData.
-The CSVs are updated nightly by a github action defined in that repo.
+The CSVs are updated nightly by 3 github actions defined in that repo.
 Here is the whole process generating the files.
+The github actions are the blue boxes on that diagram.

 ![](inst/app/www/images/gwells.drawio2.png)